pdkary/black-scholes-plus/README.md

 ### BSM_Calculator
 This calculator uses the spot data service, to perform a vectorized black-scholes calculation on arrays of stock data.

-get_report uses the option data service to query and display recent prices for options that meet the specified criteria, with their corresponding bsm value
+### Report Generator
+Uses all previous modules to generate and display a report of recent calls, with BSM values, and implied/annual volatility